 Once we click on Next button new dialog will open in that we need to select the location to save our project.
 Once you select the location to save project then click on Create button like as shown below

-After click on Create button the Xcode will create and open a new project.
-In our project Main.storyboard and ViewController.swift are the main files which we used to design app user interface and to maintain source code.
+After clicking on Create button the Xcode will create and open a new project.
+In our project Main.storyboard and ViewController.swift are the main files that we used to design app user interface and to maintain source code.

 Main.storyboard - Its visual interface editor and we will use this file to design our app user interface

 ViewController.swift - It contains the source code of our application and we use this file to write any code related to our app.

 Now in project select Main.storyboard file the Xcode will open visual interface editor like as shown below.

 Now select ViewController.swift file in your project that view will be like as shown below.

 Now we will add controls to our application for that open Object Library.
 The Object Library will appear at the bottom of Xcode in right side.
 In case if you don't find Object library, click on the button which is in the third position from the left in the library selector bar like as shown below.
 (Alternatively, you can choose View à Utilities à Show Object Library).

 As we discussed our user interface will be in Main.storyboard file so open Main.storyboard file.
 Now in Object library search for the label in Filter field then drag and drop into Main.storyboard ViewController like as shown below and edit label control based on your requirement.

 Same way drag multiple labels from Object Library and make changes to labels based on your requirement like as shown below

 Now we will run and see the output of the iOS Delegates application.
 To run the application first, select the required simulator (Here we selected iPhone 6s Plus) and click on the Play button, located at the top-left corner of the Xcode toolbar like as shown below.